I used to walk around ruminating, struggling with inner turmoil and nervousness all the time.

-Preliminary research suggests that supplementing with lactobacillus rhamnosus (strain GG) can lower anxiety in humans (3).
+Preliminary research suggests that supplementing with lactobacillus rhamnosus can lower anxiety in humans (3).

-GABA is the main inhibitory and relaxing neurotransmitter in the central nervous system, and studies suggest that lactobacillus rhamnosus (strain JB-1) may reduce anxiety by changing the expression of GABA receptors (1-2, 4).
+GABA is the main inhibitory and relaxing neurotransmitter in the central nervous system, and studies suggest that lactobacillus rhamnosus may reduce anxiety by changing the expression of GABA receptors (1-2, 4).

-Other studies have found that lactobacillus rhamnosus (strain JB-1) decreases stress-induced anxiety-like behaviour, and researchers have concluded that it can protect against anxiety (5, 7).
+Other studies have found that lactobacillus rhamnosus decreases stress-induced anxiety-like behaviour, and researchers have concluded that it can protect against anxiety (5, 7).

-So if you struggle with OCD or obsessive-compulsive tendencies, it’s probably worth trying this psychobiotic.
+So if you struggle with OCD or obsessive-compulsive tendencies, it’s worth trying this psychobiotic.

-It can also be found in some yogurt and dairy products, such as fermented and unpasteurized milk and semi-hard cheese.
+Lactobacillus rhamnosus can be found in some yogurt and dairy products, such as fermented and unpasteurized milk and semi-hard cheese.
 But I typically don’t recommend eating these foods unless you’re sure you can tolerate them.

 2. Bifidobacterium longum

 Bifidobacterium longum is another bacterium present in the human gut.
 It is often added to food as it can help prevent the growth of pathogenic organisms.